pguerin3/cwmrc/README.md

 ```

 The theme and prompt can also be selected from the native configurations.
-Display a list of themes with:
+Display a list of Fish themes with:
 ```
 fish_config theme show
 ```
-Then choose a theme like this:
+Then choose a Fish theme like this:
 ```
 fish_config theme choose 'ayu Dark' fish_config theme save 'ayu Dark'
 ```
-Similarly display a list of prompts with:
+Similarly display a list of Fish prompts with:
 ```
 fish_config prompt show
 ```
-And choose a prompt like this:
+And choose a Fish prompt like this:
 ```
 fish_config prompt choose nim
 fish_config prompt save
 ```
+An example of the 'ayu Dark' theme with a 'nim' prompt is below:

 ![](images/fish0001.png)